nvpro-samples/vk_gaussian_splatting/doc/ray_tracing_3d_gaussians.md

 The following charts presents the results of such a benchmark, when run on an `NVIDIA RTX 6000 Ada Generation`, drivers version 572.64.0, Intel(R) Core(TM) i9-14900K, 3200Mhz, 24 Cores, 32 Logical Processors.
 The rendering resolution was 1920x1080.

+Note that only setup **D - TLAS inst. on, Use AABB** provides accurate visual results, as it uses parametric intersections matching the reconstruction method of the 3DGRT dataset models.
+While the other setups (icosahedron-based) would show correct visual results on some icosahedron-reconstructed models, the relative rendering performance difference between parametric and icosahedron methods presented hereafter remains representative.

 ![Raytracing (3DGRT) Pipeline Performance Comparison Using Acceleration Structures Variants](histogram_as_format_timers_3dgrt.png)

 Note that in the following histogram, the results are essentially identical for each model because they all feature 1 million splats in the provided 3DGRT dataset.